 The shortage of skilled workers can only be tackled if business, politics, and workers work together.
 There are already 8 solutions and effective measures against talent shortage that every company can implement on its own.
 Your employer branding is the alpha and omega.
 Position yourself as an attractive employer so that you can attract the desired skilled workers.
 But also prevent a shortage of skilled workers from arising in the first place.

 1. Value Soft Skills higher

-Qualifications, certificates, and etc are still an important indicator for personnel managers in job interviews.
-Nevertheless, the so-called soft skills are also significant and important nowadays.
-Team players and creative, social and adaptive employees are increasingly in demand, as are career changers.
+Qualifications, certificates, etc are still important indicators for personnel managers in job interviews.
+Nevertheless, the so-called soft skills are also significant nowadays.
+Team players and creative, social, and adaptive employees are increasingly in demand, as are career changers.
 Finally, companies have realised that missing expertise and skills can be quickly solved with upskilling and reskilling and they have become more open to hiring these skilled workers.

 9 Soft Skills, that recruiters are looking for, depending on the job requirements:

 2. Integrate women more and better

 Companies that allow young mothers to work part-time are using an important resource.
 However, mothers often stay at home because family and work cannot be easily combined.
 Therefore, offer flexible working hours, and more home-office or on-site childcare if your company suffers from a shortage of skilled workers.

 3. Motivate older employees to stay in your company